Ensembl/ensembl-prodinf-datachecks/README_metadata.rst

 Hive Setup
 ==========

-Before you can use the HC endpoint, you need a beekeeper running the pipeline defined by ``Bio::EnsEMBL::Production::Pipeline::PipeConfig::CopyDatabase_conf``.
+Before you can use the HC endpoint, you need a beekeeper running the pipeline defined by ``Bio::EnsEMBL::MetaData::Pipeline::MetadataUpdater_conf``.
 To build and initiate the pipeline:

 .. code-block:: bash